aubreypwd/deploy-git-wordpress-org/readme.md

 ## 1.0 "Summit"

 - Now accepts 3rd parameter that tells the script whether to just update the readme.txt or re-tag.

+## 1.1 (In Development)

+- Improvements to Shell Script thanks to @bradp
+- Changes and re-wording of some of the output